ALIHEBA/ML_CS229_Stanford/README.md

 sigmoid kernel : k (x, y) = tanh(αxTy + c)

+# Precision

+Precision can be defined as the percentage of correctly predicted positive outcomes out of all the predicted positive outcomes.
+It can be given as the ratio of true positives (TP) to the sum of true and false positives (TP + FP).

+So, Precision identifies the proportion of correctly predicted positive outcome.
+It is more concerned with the positive class than the negative class.

+Mathematically, precision can be defined as the ratio of TP to (TP + FP).

+# Recall

+Recall can be defined as the percentage of correctly predicted positive outcomes out of all the actual positive outcomes.
+It can be given as the ratio of true positives (TP) to the sum of true positives and false negatives (TP + FN).
+Recall is also called Sensitivity.

+Recall identifies the proportion of correctly predicted actual positives.

+Mathematically, recall can be defined as the ratio of TP to (TP + FN).

 # Evaluate MOdel Performance
 1. K-fold cross validation (Balanced Data)
 2. Stratifaid (Unbalanced Data)